-Annual Rabies Vaccination Clinics
+Annual Rabies Vaccination clinics scheduled for May 13

 At the vaccination clinics, all pets must be restrained.
 Dogs should be on a leash, and cats should be in carriers or pillowcases (a pillowcase is preferred because the vaccine can be administered through the cloth).
 Those with aggressive or uncontrollable dogs are advised to leave the pet in the car and ask for assistance at the registration desk.

 |Bearden High School|

 |Farragut High School|